Why Listing Photos Cannot Fix an Unprepared Home in Niceville or Shalimar

 The One Thing Most Sellers Miss

-Every item on this list matters.
+Every item on this page matters.
 But one thing matters more than any single item on it.

 The morning of photo day is already too late for anything except a last pass.
 The day before is when you do the real work.
 Walk every room.
-Identify what doesn't belong.
-Move it out of frame or out of the house.
+Identify what does not belong.
+Move it out of frame or out of the house entirely.
 Sleep on it.
 Walk through again in the morning with fresh eyes.

-Buyers will see your home in these photos for the entire time it is on the market.
+Buyers will see your home in these photos for the entire run of your listing.
 A photo session takes two hours.
-The photos run for thirty to sixty days.
-Do the math on where to put your energy.
+The photos run on Zillow, Realtor.com, and the MLS for thirty to sixty days.
+Every showing, or missed showing, traces back to what buyers saw in those first few frames.

-Q: How much does it actually matter if a few things are out of place in the photos?
+Does it actually matter if a few things are out of place?

-A: More than most sellers expect.
-Buyers filter listings by photos before they ever read a description.
-A cluttered counter or a car in the driveway doesn't read as "the seller was busy."
-It reads as "skip."
+More than most sellers expect.
+Buyers filter by photos before they read a single word of the description.
+A cluttered counter does not read as "the seller was busy."
+It reads as skip.
 Every showing lost to a bad photo is a buyer who never walked through the door.

-Q: Does prep work really affect the final sale price?
+Does prep work affect the final sale price?

-A: Prep work affects showings.
+Prep affects showings.
 Showings produce offers.
 Competing offers affect price.
 The chain is direct.
-A home that photographs poorly generates fewer showings.
-Fewer showings produce fewer offers.
-One offer means no competition.
-No competition means no leverage.
+A home that photographs poorly generates fewer showings, fewer offers, and less leverage at the table.
+One offer is not a negotiation.

 Why does my agent's photographer matter?

-Some agents use the photographer bundled with their MLS package.
+Some agents use whoever is bundled with their MLS package.
 Some hire professionals who specialize in real estate.
-The difference in output is visible in the photos.
-Ask to see examples before you agree to anything.
+The output difference is visible in the photos.
+Ask to see examples before you sign anything.

 What happens if the photos come out badly?

 The damage happens fast.
-The first two weeks on the market produce the most buyer attention.
-Relisting with better photos after a price reduction is possible — but by then the listing has a history, and buyers notice it.
+The first two weeks on the market generate the most buyer attention.
+Relisting with new photos after a price reduction is possible.
+But by then your listing has days-on-market history, and buyers notice it.

 Jim Whatley has listed and sold homes across Northwest Florida since 2007.
-He works with sellers who want to understand every decision in the process — not just sign where they're told.
+He works with sellers who want to understand every decision in the process.
+Not just sign where they are told.

-If you're getting ready to list in Niceville, Fort Walton Beach, or anywhere in Okaloosa or Santa Rosa County, the conversation starts with a plain-English net sheet.
+If you are getting ready to list in Niceville, Shalimar, Fort Walton Beach, or anywhere in Okaloosa or Santa Rosa County, the conversation starts with a plain-English net sheet.
 No pressure.
 No pitch.
 Just the numbers.

 Previous